Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 - Significant achievement beyond normal expectations

-- An exceptional contribution to work/projects completed and/or the team, department/Faculty/Directorate.
+- An exceptional contribution to work or projects completed or to the team or department.

-- Demonstrating a highly positive impact on the work completed, stakeholders and other members of the team.
+- Demonstrating a highly positive impact on the team’s work or stakeholders, or on other members of the team.

 - Contributing and delivering in a highly original and innovative manner, exceeding identified targets and outcomes.